twylie/bviRNASeq/README.md

 ## 2. Setup the Processing Directory

-Because of the cache layer on `compute1` we may experience I/O latency when reading and writng many files concurrently.
+Because of the cache layer on `compute1` we may experience I/O latency when reading and writing many files concurrently.
 Therefore, we will use the faster `scratch1` space for running and writing pipeline directive files, while writing larger output files to slower, larger `storage1` space.

 Setup the `storage1` processing directory first.